bespoke-silicon-group/bsg_bladerunner/README.md

 4. Commit changes and push to a branch.
 (This step is critical!)

-5. *Run `make build-ami`* from inside this repository.
-This will build the FPGA image and upload it to AWS.
-FPGA_IMAGE_VERSION will be used as the value for the 'Version' key in AMI Tags.
+5. Run `make build-ami` from inside this repository.

 ### To Make a Release